backpack5689/lorecraft.cc/content/rules/plugins.md

 "Simple Voice Chat" is a proximity voice chat system that doesn't rely on discord, but instead is fully used and operated within Minecraft.
 It's even the same one used in HermitCraft!

 Below you will find instructions for if you're using [ATLauncher](https://atlauncher.com/) (trail's personal favorite launcher), or if your using the normal launcher.
-I highly recommend you use ATLauncher or an alternative that makes it easy to update mods, but that choice is up to you.
+I recommend you use ATLauncher or an alternative that makes it easy to update mods, but that choice is up to you.

 ### SVP with ATLauncher